-Oh the compliments you will get!
+Oh, the compliments you will get!

 It is an easy craft and inexpensive!
 Oh!
 Did I mention, beautiful?
-In this case, I am making alcohol ink pendants, but you can turn them into rings, or bracelets, or magnets, or a gosh darn tiara!
+In this case, I am making alcohol ink pendants, but you can turn them into rings, bracelets, magnets, or a gosh darn tiara!

 Let’s start with the essentials!

 *This blog uses affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Talk about an addictive craft!!!

 I loved it so much, I came up with a few different versions!
 Oh my gosh!
 With so many nail polish colors, where do you stop?

 It’s one of my favorite crafts that spans the generations.
 Great for kids, teens, and adults.